AugustoCam95/Github-course/Readme.md

  	git push -u origin master
 ```

-Use "git status" to see any modifications or updates
+Use "git status" to see any modifications or updates.<br>
-Use "git add -u" when you want just to add updates, it's a shortcut
+Use "git add -u" when you want just to add updates, it's a shortcut.

 ### Visualize commits